Site menu

-Assistive technology is a range of electronic gadgets that can help you to live independently in your own home.
+Assistive Technology, commonly referred to as Technology Enabled Care, is a range of electronic gadgets that can help you to live independently in your own home.
 This includes things such as:

 • Sensors/detectors that link to a monitoring centre (via your rented community 'pendant' alarm).
-For example smoke, low temperature, falls, and property exit sensors
+For example, smoke detectors or worn falls detectors.

-• Global Positioning System (GPS) location devices that use a mobile network to raise an alert to a carer or monitoring centre, eg the buddi GPS device
+• Global Positioning System (GPS) location devices that use a mobile network to raise an alert to a carer or monitoring centre.

 Who is the service for?